CPWu/HTTPSignalingServer/README.md

 # HTTPSignalingServer
 Python implementation of a Signaling Server.
-It Manages the connection between devices for WebRTC
+It manages the connection between devices for WebRTC